beaconsproject/disturbance_explorer/docs/user_guide.md

 Users can explore the influence of buffer size and minimum patch size on the resulting undisturbed and disturbed maps.
 This page describes the step-by-step process for creating these maps.

-The **Welcome** section includes the **Overview** landing page, providing a concise introduction to the app and its functionality.
-It also includes this guide and the **Dataset Requirements**, which outlines the description, naming convention and data structure of the required spatial layers used by the **Disturbance Explorer** app.
+The **Welcome** section includes the **Overview** landing page that provides a concise introduction to the app and its functionality.
+It also includes this guide and **Dataset Requirements** which outlines the description, naming convention, and data structure of the required spatial layers used by the **Disturbance Explorer** app.

 To get started, click 'Select study area' section on the left-side panel.